 The history of First Baptist Church of Marion dates back to January of 1843 when six persons met in a one-room log cabin to organize the church.
 Meetings of the church were held in three other buildings until the current spacious brick building on the east side of Marion was occupied in 1958.
-Forty one pastors have served the church up to now.

 From the beginning of its history the First Baptist Church has been affiliated with the Iowa Baptist Convention (hosting its annual meeting in 1852), the old Dubuque Association, and was a charter member of the Linn Baptist Association in 1856.
 It has also been affiliated with the American Baptist Home and Foreign Mission societies, and the Northern Baptist Convention.
 These affiliations have continued through the years, though the names have changed.
 The name of the present national denominational organization is the American Baptist Churches USA.

 One of the early members whose spirit represented the Baptists was Rachel Ives Booth, later known as Grandma Booth.
 A daughter of a charter member, she was baptized in 1856.
 It was said that in times of discouragement, her words of conviction and encouragement would strengthen the whole church.
 She taught a Bible class for many years and greatly encouraged missionary support.
 The present educational wing of the church building is dedicated in her name, with heirs giving substantially as a memorial for her.

 One of the best remembered characteristics of the old Baptist church at 11th Street and 6th Avenue in Marion was that it was “the church by the tracks”.
 Each Sunday morning, one of the trains would come through during the worship services, blowing its whistle loudly especially at Tenth Street.
 When a train came by, the services would break often with a song.
 After the train had passed, the service would take up where they had left off.
 Many sermons were delivered in two or more parts.
 It was reluctantly admitted that once in a while the train was a welcome relief from a dull sermon.